Start planning your trip

 This is a polite way of saying "thank you".

-While traveling in Japan, this is probably the most basic "thank you" phrase you'll be using.
+While traveling in Japan, this is the "thank you" phrase that you'll probably be using most often.

 "Arigato" is for Friends

-This is a casual way of saying "thank you", usually used toward family, your partner and friends who are the same age or younger than you.
+"Arigato" is a casual way of saying "thank you", usually used toward family, your partner, and friends who are the same age or younger than you.

 When expressing thanks to a stranger or person older than yourself, especially toward teachers or your seniors at work, you should definitely use the polite version: "arigato gozaimasu".